-- Operational requirements means requirements based on the economic, technological, structural or similar needs of an employer, in other words, the business needs of the employer:
+- Operational requirements are requirements based on the economic, technological, structural or similar needs of an employer, in other words, the “business needs” of the employer:

 - An example of economic needs would include a drop in sales or services of the employer, or closure of business.